joeax/svidget/README.md

 });
 ```

-For more information, see the Wiki page.
-Svidget website coming soon.
+For more information, see the [Svidget website](http://www.svidget.com).